Tudes76/access/README.md

 - The wrapper is designed to be loaded in a x64 process and only implements the syscalls that pertain to my workflow.
 - Only tested on Windows 10 1903, 1809, and 1803.

+## not updated

+we are going to update this soon